 We will update this site in the coming weeks regarding Stage 2 engagement and will endeavour to update this site with any new project information as it becomes available.

 Thank you for your feedback and ideas on the future planning of Section 72.
-This first stage of consultation concluded on Friday 16 March 2018.
-Stage two will kick off during May.
-Stay tuned for more details on how you can get involved.
-In the meantime, join us for a 'walkshop' through Dickson Section 72.
-For more information and to RSVP please follow the link in the Key Dates.
+The first stage of consultation concluded on Friday 16 March 2018.
+We are now working towards Stage 2 engagement and will let you know in the coming weeks about when and how you can get involved.

 Dickson Section 72 has been identified by the ACT Government as a site with a number of opportunities where broader community benefits could be readily realised.
 The site’s location within 800 metres of major public transport services on Northbourne Avenue adjacent to the Dickson group centre and recreational facilities at the Dickson playing fields make it an important precinct to reconsider its best uses for the community.

 We are consulting on the future of the precinct as part of the ACT Government’s commitment to work with the community and service providers to explore options for future uses of Dickson Section 72.

 Community aspirations will be a key focus of the renewal ideas for Dickson Section 72.
 This includes gaining views on:

 - transport connections to the surrounding area.

 The very much loved Dickson Pool will remain and there are no thoughts to relocate this facility.
 We want to look at how Section 72 can continue to support the community, and how we can capitalise on the opportunities for the site to enhance the area and its amenity for the community.